The Flying Doctor (TV series): Background

 In March 1958 two executives from Associated British, director David MacDonald and producer Hamilton Inglis, arrived in Australia to shoot footage.
 They said Michael Noonan would supervise the scripts and filming of at least 39 episodes would begin in a few weeks.
 They also said over 200 actors had been seen for the lead three roles.
 Noonan reported he had written the first season of 13 episodes and that the second season of 13 episodes had been completed by English writers or Australian writers living in England.
+The Australian Broadcasting Commission were meant to give a guarantee that it would buy the series.